algorithm-archivists/algorithm-archive/chapters/computational_physics/euler/euler.md

 The blue line is the analytical solution, the green is with a timestep of 0.5 and the red is with a timestep of 1.
 To be clear: the larger the timestep, the worse the error becomes; however, there is at least one more problem with using the forward Euler method on real problems: instabilities.

-As we mentioned, the forward Euler method approximates the solutuion to an Ordinary Differential Equation (ODE) by using only the first derivative.
+As we mentioned, the forward Euler method approximates the solution to an Ordinary Differential Equation (ODE) by using only the first derivative.
-This is (rather expextedly) a poor approximation.
+This is (rather expectedly) a poor approximation.
 In fact, the approximation is so poor that the error associated with running this algorithm can add up and result in incredibly incorrect results.
 As you might imagine, the only solution to this is decreasing the timestep and hoping for the best or using a similar method with different stability regions, like the backward Euler method.